XML & ZIP: Explore Your Excel Workbooks File Structure

 Screenshot of the structure of an Excel file with some more contents.

 Besides the basic worksheets, Excel files can have much more content.
-This content could be
+So, this content could be

 More information